NateEag/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 ## What is Observability?

 Observability lets us understand a system from the outside, by letting us ask questions about that system without knowing its inner workings.
-Furthermore, allows us to easily troubleshoot and handle novel problems (i.e. "unknown unknowns”), and helps us answer the question, "Why is this happening?"
+Furthermore, it allows us to easily troubleshoot and handle novel problems (i.e. "unknown unknowns”), and helps us answer the question, "Why is this happening?"